temporalio/documentation/docs/system-tools/tctl.md

 - Run `tctl workflow -h` for help on workflow operations
 - Run `tctl taskqueue -h` for help on task queue operations

-**Note:** make sure you have a Temporal server running before using CLI
+**Note:** Ensure you have a Temporal Server running before using CLI.

 ### Namespace operation examples